brajeshwar/brajeshwar.github.io/_posts/2007/2007-10-01-venture-capitalist-prefer-investing-in-startups-to-stock-market.md

----
-layout: post
-title: Venture Capitalist prefer investing in Startups to Stock Market
+# Venture Capitalist prefer investing in Startups to Stock Market
----

 I was reading the Business & World section of the <a href="http://www.hindustantimes.com/">Hindustan Times</a> and something caught my fancy - VCs prefer start-ups to stock market.
 The realm of VCs, Angel-funding, Startups is rather new in India and more importantly weird to most of the common Indian masses - be it IT, ITES, Programmers and budding entrepreneurs.